me747/LGM-TASK-3/README.md

 **LGM Task-2:**
 Creating a Registration form

-This task is to determine your understanding of HTML,CSS and ReactJS skills along.

-**Setup:-**</br>
+To assess your understanding of html,java & css **Setup:-**</br>
 I have used the following Environment to implement the code: </br>
 IDE: Microsoft Visual Code Studio